461st Air Control Wing

-Originally activated as a tactical bomber wing by Tactical Air Command (TAC) in the 1950s, it flew Douglas B-26 Invaders while waiting for delivery of its Martin B-57 Canberras.
+Until 2023, it was a joint Air Force/Army unit flying the E-8 J-STARS aircraft.
+Originally activated as a bomber wing by Tactical Air Command (TAC) in the 1950s, it flew Douglas B-26 Invaders while waiting for delivery of its Martin B-57 Canberras.
 It was inactivated in 1958, when TAC transferred Blytheville Air Force Base, Arkansas to Strategic Air Command (SAC).
 The wing was organized as a strategic wing by SAC at Amarillo Air Force Base, Texas in 1963.
 The wing flew Boeing B-52 Stratofortress heavy strategic bombers and Boeing KC-135 Stratotanker heavy air refueling aircraft.
 It deployed aircraft and crews to Andersen Air Force Base, Guam for combat operations in Southeast Asia.
 The wing was inactivated in March 1968 with the retirement of older model B-52s and the impending closure of Amarillo.

-Mission

-The 461st Air Control Wing is the only active duty Air Force wing operating the E-8C Joint Surveillance Target Attack Radar System (Joint STARS), an advanced ground surveillance and battle management system.
-Joint STARS detects, locates, classifies, tracks and targets ground movements on the battlefield, communicating real-time information through secure data links with U.S. Forces command posts.